Mind the Non-GAAP: SEC Staff Clarifies Considerations Related to Segment Disclosures Under ASU 2023-07

 Yes.
 The SEC staff would continue to expect that the

-required measure for these entities would be a consolidated GAAP
+required measure for these entities would be consolidated net income,

-consistent with how amounts are measured in the financial
+the measure most consistent with how amounts are measured in the

-As discussed above, a public entity may voluntarily
+As discussed above, an entity may voluntarily disclose

-disclose additional measures of segment profit or loss.
-However, such
+additional measures of segment profit or loss.
+However, such additional

-additional measures, if not computed in accordance with GAAP, would be
+measures, if not computed on a basis consistent with GAAP, would be

-considered non-GAAP measures subject to the requirements discussed
+considered non-GAAP performance measures and would be subject to the

 Q&A 2